BIGGASSS/gobang-online/README.md

 git clone https://github.com/BIGGASSS/gobang-online.git
 ```

-3. `cd` into the repository and install the node moudules
+3. `cd` into the repository and install the dependencies

 ```bash
 npm install